Must a Defendant Include Details of Intent to Rely Upon a Limitations Expiry Within a Defence Pleading?

-Understanding When a Defence Pleading Must Allege Expiry of a Limitation Period
+Understanding That a Defence Pleading Must Allege Expiry of Limitation Period or Argument May Be Disallowed

 In Ontario, whereas, generally with a few exceptions, the Limitations Act, 2002, S.O.
 2002, Chapter 24, Schedule B, restricts a Plaintiff from bring a lawsuit more than two years after discovery of the cause of action (reason for suing), a Defendant to a lawsuit that is brought too late will certainly seek dismissal of the lawsuit for being too late.
 However, where a Defendant seeks to raise the issue of an expired limitation period, the Defendant must include statements containing allegations of an expired limitation period and of an intent to rely upon the applicable statute within the pleading documents of the Defendant.